DSchau/css-in-js-training/content/modules/02-what-css-in-js-is/02-what-css-in-js-is-not.md

 examples:
   - Button component written with inline styles
 takeaways:
-  - An understanding that CSS in JS is _not_ inline styles
+  - Knowing what an inline style is
-  - An understanding of why inline styles are not an ideal solution
+  - Knowing the drawbacks of inline styles
 ---

 CSS in JS is not--and I cannot stress this enough--inline styles.
 By its very definition, inline styles are, of course, an example of CSS in JS, but the true benefit and the real value of CSS in JS as a technique is with these newer libraries like styled-components.
 This raises the question... what is an inline style?